The Day You Where Thinking About the Sibyl While You Were Picking Autumn Leaves, 2020-2025

 28 Jacquard tapestries, cotton, each +/-75 cm x +/-159 cm, made in collaboration with the TextielLab, the professional workshop of the TextielMuseum Tilburg)

-Produced by vzw N.N.
+Produced and financed by vzw N.N.